sardisnetwork/docs/intro.md

 - Transaction time: Less then 3s

 ## Consensus Mechanism
-DPoS consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.
+hPOS consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.

 The maximum number of validators supported is 21.